 Saturday September 8th, 4pm

-Talks are free but require pre-registration HERE
+Talks are free but require a ticket to the fair and pre-registration HERE

 "The night I drank too much and got into a Photobooth".

 "Our honeymoon, 1952".

 These are descriptions I often find on the back of photobooths strips and which leave me wondering how those stories ended.

 If you have a family album or a suitcase filled with family photos, you are probably a Photobooth image collector.
 Learn a little about the history and treasure of this American Invention and see the range and beauty and humor of these tokens of our lives.

 “Unexpected Beauty” The Fine Art of Historic Photobooth and

 A first-time exhibit of Photomatic and Tintype images curated by Nakki Goranin.
 The exhibit will be on display both days

 Nakki Goranin, is a film and darkroom photographer, unable to find her way to the computer.
 Also a passionate Photohistorian , she is addicted to quickie Photography i.e. photobooths, tintypes and instant street photography.
 With a Master's degree in Photography from Indiana University, and a one way ticket to Vermont, Nakki started out by documenting the Vermont Abenaki Community.
 She then was awarded an NEA grant administered through the Vermont Council on the Arts, as an Artist-in Residence.
 Her work and collections have been displayed in both European and American Museums.
 Her photographs have appeared in both films, and art books worldwide.
 Her last book was American Photobooth.
 She is completing a book on tintypes.